3 tropical systems impacting US, Caribbean and Bermuda - NewsBreak

 Tropical depression eight formed late Sunday near Bermuda, and the hurricane center predicted it would become a tropical storm sometime Monday.
 A tropical storm watch is in effect for the island.

 The system had maximum sustained winds around 35 mph (55 kph).
-It was located about 135 miles (220 kilometers) east-northeast of Bermuda and expected to make a “slow clockwise turn toward the west” over the next few days, forecasters said in an advisory.
-The center of the depression was forecast to move east and south of the island territory.
+It was located about 110 miles (180 kilometers) east of Bermuda and expected to make a “slow clockwise turn toward the west” over the next few days, forecasters said in an advisory.
+The center of the depression was forecast to move southeast and south of the island territory.

 Rodriguez reported from Havana.